 Life was hard for the Doyle family.
-Doyle’s father Charles was a talented and prolific illustrator but a deeply troubled men.
+Doyle’s father, Charles, was a talented and prolific illustrator but a deeply troubled men.
 He had been employed as the deputy head of the Office of Works in Edinburgh, and had been responsible for designing the fountain of Holyrood Palace, but ill health forced him into an early retirement.
 He suffered from alcoholism and a mental condition which separated him from his family, forcing him into institutional care for the last 20 years of his life.
-During this time he kept a sketchbook diary which when it resurfaced in 1955 revealed Charles Doyle to be one of the most accomplished fantasy artists of his period.
-He painted fairies, maidens and birds, interwoven with sketches of a dapper Doyle dancing with Death, along with and a stream of quips and puns.
+During this time he kept a sketchbook diary which, when it resurfaced in 1955, revealed Charles Doyle to be one of the most accomplished fantasy artists of his period.
+He painted fairies, maidens and birds, interwoven with sketches of a dapper Doyle dancing with Death, along with a stream of quips and puns.

-Arthur, the eldest son amongst ten children, inherited his father’s creativity which materialised in storytelling and writing, and his mother’s military heritage dating back to the Plantagenets.
+Arthur, the eldest son amongst ten children, inherited his father’s creativity which materialised in storytelling and writing.
+From his mother’s family he inherited a military heritage dating back to the Plantagenets.
 With his father’s illness isolating him from the family, it was Doyle’s mother who became the controlling interest in his life.

 An untiring fighter for justice